Are Medicare Advantage Plans Private Insurance?

 What is the difference between a Medicare supplement and an Advantage plan

-Aetna offers Medicare Advantage plans that encompass:
+Aetna may offer Medicare Advantage plans that might encompass:

 • Medical and prescription drug coverage